datastax/labs/dse-k8s-operator/README.md

 operator will add pods to your datacenter, provided there are sufficient Kubernetes worker nodes available.

-For racks to act effectively as a fault-containment zone, each rack in the DSE cluster must contain the same number of DSE instances.
+For racks to act effectively as a fault-containment zone, each rack in the cluster must contain the same number of instances.

 ## Change server configuration